Acoustic Guitar Buying Guide

 How to choose the perfect acoustic for you

-Choosing an acoustic guitar, or any guitar for that matter, is a hugely personal thing and if you want to truly fall in love with playing a guitar, you have to make sure it’s the right one for you.
-But with hundreds upon hundreds of different guitars vying for your attention, and so many tiny variables which can impact greatly on your playing experience, it’s little wonder people plump for the same generic guitars from the same big brands.
+Choosing an acoustic guitar, or any guitar for that matter, is a hugely personal thing and if you want to truly fall in love with playing the guitar, you have to make sure it’s the right one for you.
+But with hundreds upon hundreds of different guitars vying for your attention and so many tiny variables which can impact greatly on your playing experience, it’s little wonder people plump for the same generic guitars from the same big brands.
 It doesn’t have to be like that though!

 We’ve prepared the following acoustic guitar buying guide to help outline a few of the things you need to consider.
-We’ll look at the make-up of the guitars themselves, the different variations and situations they’ll be most at home, along with a run down of some of the different considerations you’ll need to keep in mind when you’re looking.
+We’ll look at the make-up of the guitars themselves, the different variations and situations they’ll be most at home, along with a rundown of some of the different considerations you’ll need to keep in mind when you’re looking.

 Why Play An Acoustic?